There are four pickleball courts.

 Only the township may reserve a court.

-An Introduction to Pickleball class is held some Mondays from 5:30 pm to 7 pm, for which at least 2 courts are set aside.
+An Introduction to Pickleball class is held some Mondays from 6 pm to 7 pm, for which at least 2 courts are set aside.
 See news posts for details.
 The class instructors are agents of the township.
 They are typically volunteers from the Michiana Pickleball Association.
+For 2019, sessions on the first and third Mondays of the month started in May.

 You can expect play at Elm Road when the weather is good, from the time the nets are put up in the spring until the time they are taken down in the fall.
 If nets need adjustment, please notify the township.
 Please respect the neighbors by limiting play to between approximately 9 am and 9 pm, natural light allowing.
 You can expect a crowd at certain times that the local pickleball community has agreed to come together including Monday evenings, Thursday evenings, Saturday mornings, and Sunday evenings.